 -

-Consent is not legally valid if the patient has not, or has been incorrectly, informed.
+Consent is not legally valid if the patient has not been informed, or has been informed incorrectly.
 This can occur in various ways, for example:

 -

-The doctor has not told the patient what risks are associated with the treatment;
+The doctor did not explain which risks are associated with the treatment;

 -